Aider-AI/aider/docs/unified-diffs.md

 produce a 30-50% increase in editing errors,** where diffs fail to apply or apply incorrectly and produce invalid code.
-When a patch fails, aider needs to ask GPT for an updated version of the diff.
+When a patch fails, aider needs to ask GPT for a corrected version of the diff.
 This takes time, costs tokens and sometimes fails to result in a successful edit even after multiple retries.

-There are probably a couple of reasons why high level diffs improve code editing performance:
+There are probably a couple of reasons why high level diffs
+help:

 - It's easier to produce diffs that both correctly match the original code and correctly produces the intended new code.
-There is less risk of getting confused while generating a series of surgical edits mixed into existing code.
+There is less risk of getting confused compared to generating a series of surgical edits mixed into existing code.
-- The high level hunks often contain more lines than a surgical version, so they are less likely to accidentally match unrelated parts of the original file.
-This is important because GPT can't reliably give us line numbers to specify exactly where in the file to make the change.
+- High level hunks often contain more lines than a surgical hunk, so they are less likely to accidentally match unrelated parts of code.
+This is helpful because GPT can't reliably give us line numbers to specify exactly where in the file to make changes.

 ### Be flexible when applying edits

-GPT frequently makes errors when generating diffs, which can prevent them from being correctly applied to edit the code.
+GPT frequently makes imperfect diffs that won't apply cleanly.
-These imperfect diffs exhibit a variety of problems:
+They exhibit a variety of problems:

 - GPT forgets to include semantically irrelevant details.
 Often GPT forgets things like comments, docstrings, blank lines, etc. Or it skips over some code that it doesn't intend to change.
 - GPT forgets the leading *plus* `+` character to mark novel lines that it wants to add to the file.
-It incorrectly includes them with a leading *space* ` ` as if they were already in the file.
+It incorrectly includes them with a leading *space* ` ` as if they were already there.
 - GPT jumps ahead to show edits to a different part of the file without starting a new hunk with a `@@ ... @@` divider.

 As an example of the first issue, consider this source code: